Ai33L/gfs_dynamical_core/docs/installation.rst

 Python versions supported - 3.8, 3.9 and 3.10

-You can install gfs_dynamical_core using the command
+You can install gfs_dynamical_core using the command.
+This should also automatically install the correct version of climt.

 .. code-block:: console